acroy/Quantum.jl/docs/docs.md

 ##0.
 Abstract Types

-The abstract type `Dirac` serves as the parent type for all qunatum objects - in other words, objects represented with Dirac notation in Quantum.jl.
+The abstract type `Dirac` serves as the parent type for all quantum objects - in other words, objects represented with Dirac notation in Quantum.jl.

 In addition, the abstract type `AbstractScalar` has been